How many are on your grocery list?

 Expenditure with a sack of spuds works out to about 30 cents per potato.
 It's an unbeatable deal, given all the fiber, potassium, vitamin C, and other good stuff each one packs.
 Russet potatoes are a good pick, satisfying and suited to baking and eating straight or to using for hash browns, casseroles, stews, and other preparations.

-Why buy boneless, skinless chicken breasts for well over $3 per pound when you can buy an entire chicken for less than half that?
+Why buy boneless, skinless chicken breasts for well over $3 per pound when you can buy an entire chicken for less than half that per pound?
 Even with the bones (perfect for making stock and soup), an entire bird is a much better deal.
 This lean protein is easy to roast, and chicken is so versatile you'll never run out of recipes to try.

 Whole Wheat Pasta

 Standard refined-grain pastas leave you hungry shortly after eating and provide very little nutritional value.
 Whole wheat or multigrain pastas, on the other hand, have the fiber to make the meal last.
 A number of these products are even fortified with extra vitamins and minerals.
-Swap in this substitute pantry staple, which can be bought for $2 or less per box.
+Swap in this substitute pantry staple, which can be bought for $2 or less per box when ion sale.

 Take the Next Step: